-P1- Start at the base of the lower "Bear Arete" climbing route, passing beneath that route and scrambling up a low angle corner for about 25 feet, gaining a good stance on top of a small but obvious ledge.
-From here you can clip the first of 11 bolts, moving straight up through a buldging head wall replete with awkward liebacking on hidden holds.
+P1- Start at the base of "Kodiak" (below the "Bear Arete" climbing route) Scramble up a low angle corner for about 25 feet, gaining a good stance on top of a small ledge.
+From there you can clip the first of 11 bolts, moving straight up through a buldging head wall replete with awkward liebacking on hidden holds.
 There are a couple of ways you can go when climbing through the overhanging first section of the route.
 The most direct option is 5.11 a/b.

 P2- Gain the low-angled sloping ledge clipping the optional rappel/belay anchor above it.
 If climbing the route in one pitch continue straight up past more 5 bolts climbing carefully above the mid-anchor into a steep, awkward corner slightly right of the bolt line.
 Be careful here as you are climbing above a ledge out of view from your belayer.
 The 5.11 c/d moves are protected, however, too much slack here could result in a ledge fall.
 Powerful moves combined with thin awkward face climbing lead to some good pockets/jugs and a decent rest before tackling the crux.
 After a good rest stance above the crux, the top section eases off slightly but offers some thoughtful moves on yet another vertical section before a good ledge and the anchor are reached.
 Use long slings when appropriate to reduce rope drag if climbing the route in a single pitch.

 Route starts by climbing 25 ft. up into the alcove just left of the obvious Bear Crack route.
 1st bolt is clipped from a good stance just down and right from the start of steep lie backing/face climbing on grayish black rock.

 11 bolts, with an optional mid-point lower off anchor above initial 5.11a overhanging face.

 From: Calistoga, CA